tfindelkind-redis/azure-managed-redis-terraform/blog.md

 ## About the Author

-**Thomas Findelkind** is a Developer Advocate at Redis, helping teams architect, automate, and scale with Redis Enterprise in the cloud.
+**Thomas Findelkind** is a Senior Specialist Solution Architect at Redis, helping teams architect, automate, and scale with Redis Enterprise in the cloud.
 Follow Thomas on [LinkedIn](https://www.linkedin.com/in/thomasfindelkind) or [GitHub](https://github.com/tfindelkind-redis).